 August 21, 2012 - After intense lobbying by Adrian Bold and tourism groups, the Wellington Park Management Trust release their draft plan - lifting the decade+ ban on a cable car development since legislative provisions for Skyway were rescinded and replaced with prohibitions against such infrastructure in their management plan.
 Nine weeks of public comment gathers just 226 responses on the cable car topic.

 August 21, 2012 - Mount Wellington Cableway Co. is formally registered to provide a legal entity for commercial project investigation.
 An 11 month route identification and comparison study begins, as does the Business Plan for the operating venture.
 MWCC Facebook page changes from 'Community' to 'Company'.

 August 7, 2012 - The Architect and town planner behind the Springs development application offer for sale the designs to the site.
 Cursory due diligence fails to suggest a viable commercial proposition.

 July, 2011 - First meetings with various Hobart City Council Aldermen, the office of Nick McKim, then Minister for Sustainable Transport, and then shadow minister Matthew Groom MP.
 Media attention is drawn to the prohibitive roadblocks that stood in the way of attracting investor interest.

 Initial investor interest

-June, 2012 - International discussions with cable car consultants identifies a potential venue for investment.
-A preliminary agreement is negotiated and established whilst further investigation and due diligence is made.
+June, 2012 - International discussions with cable car consultants identifies a potential avenue for investment.
+A preliminary agreement is negotiated and established whilst further investigation and due diligence is performed.